Introduction: Why These Tools Matter...

 9. spaCy

-spaCy is an industrial-strength NLP library in Python and Cython, designed for production use.
-It provides fast, accurate tools for tokenization, named entity recognition (NER), part-of-speech tagging, and dependency parsing.
+spaCy is a Python and Cython library for industrial-strength NLP, focusing on production tasks like tokenization, named entity recognition (NER), and dependency parsing.

 Pros: